Code-Society-Lab/grace/docs/CONTRIBUTING.md

 ```

 #### Creating the tables and seeding the database
-The last step is to create the tables and add data to the database.
-Simple execut the following commands :
+The last step is to create the tables and add data to them.
+Simply execute the following commands :
 - `grace db create`
 - `grace db seed`